AJMansfield/Intelligence-Core-Public/ag4.md

 Instead he found this.
 He scrolled back through the thread, reading through the evidence.
 He hadn't been convinced by Angela's stunt with the locator chips, but this was hard evidence.
-He didn't like being wrong, but he couldn't deny it.
+He didn't like being wrong, but nor could he deny it any longer.

 He refreshed the page to see if there were any newer posts.